Olean, New York: History

 The Post Office recognized the new town as "Olean Point".
 The site was surveyed by 1808, and a map from that year shows a basic street pattern that still survives, along with most of the modern street names.
 In 1823, the city is called Olean, without the "Point", on county maps.

-In 1854 Olean was formally incorporated by the New York State Legislature, and the trustees elected at the first subsequent town meeting were Dr. Lambert Thithney, C.B.B.
+In 1854 Olean was formally incorporated by the New York State Legislature, and the trustees elected at the first subsequent town meeting were Lambert Thithney, C.B.B.
 Barse, Charles Thing, and John K. Comstock.
 Enos C. Brooks was appointed clerk of Olean.

 Timber and railroads

 Adam Hoops's dream of creating a major transportation hub on the Allegheny River, on the scale of a Buffalo or a Pittsburgh, was never realized and he himself died in poverty.
 Nonetheless, Olean prospered and was soon the central town of the region.
 Olean grew quickly as a transportation hub for migrants taking the Allegheny River into Ohio.
 For much of this era Olean was larger and better known than its northern competitor Buffalo.
 This period ended with the creation of the great canals, especially the Erie Canal in 1825.
 The Allegheny River was usually too shallow for the larger steamboats to navigate, except in the spring, and only two steamboats—the Allegheny in 1830 and the New Castle of 1837—reached the city.
 A Genesee Valley Canal was extended to Olean and the Allegheny River in 1862, but the Allegheny's shallowness and the rise of the railroads rendered it obsolete before it even opened.

 Timber was a major industry in New York and Pennsylvania between 1830 and 1850, and Olean was the chief timber town in the region during those times.
 After river travel declined Olean became the regional railroad hub.
 The town was the crossroads of several railroads, a situation which endures into today with the Western New York and Pennsylvania Railroad.

 Olean was the home of several corporations.
 During the late-19th century, Olean had a few mills, a bicycle company, a manufacturer of mechanical pumps and a glass works, among other factories.
 St. Bonaventure University was founded just outside town in 1858.
 Olean was incorporated as a village in 1854, and as a city in 1893.
 Olean was a rival of the comparably-populated, but much newer, city of Salamanca, New York at the turn of the 20th century, but the decline of the timber industry in southwestern Cattaraugus County and complications with Salamanca being situated on borrowed Seneca Nation land allowed Olean to continue growing while Salamanca declined.